Switch guide7 min readBy Justin Duggan

-How to switch from QWERTY to Colemak Wide
+How to Switch from QWERTY to Colemak Wide

 Colemak Wide is for people who already want Colemak but also want more separation between the hands and less right-pinky crowding on a standard row-stagger board.